eregen/GA-Lab-5.01-lab-beautiful_soup-webscraping/README.md

-# Web Scraping with Beautiful Soup: A Lab
+# Web Scraping with Beautiful Soup

-Lab filled out by Eli Regen,

-Using Beautiful Soup, scrape [ChubbyGrub.com](http://chubbygrub.com), and create a DataFrame of food items from every restaurant.
-Your DataFrame should look something like this:
+Using Beautiful Soup, I scrape [ChubbyGrub.com](http://chubbygrub.com), and create a DataFrame of food items from every restaurant.
+The DataFrame looks like this:

 | restaurant | category | name    | calories | carbs | fat |
 |------------|----------|---------|----------|-------|-----|